 Where the design community meets.

-London, UK http://meet-cristian.com Joined almost 6 years ago
+London, UK http://meet-cristian.com Joined about 6 years ago

 Hey Greg, thanks for the feedback and do let me know if you have any other thoughts.
 I imagined this as something you can use for your big goals and important decisions, so it’s meant to stand out and make a strong impression, keep you engaged if you will.
 It’s not a todo app or a reminders app.
 But that is still an interesting point that I’ll keep in mind.